Mohit-d13/AI-POWERED-RECOMMENDATION-ENGINE/README.md

 -   **KaggleHub Datasets:** Movie metadata, including plots, genres, and user reviews.
 -   **Hugging Face LLMs:** For tasks like text classification and sentiment analysis.
 -   **Hugging Face Embedding Models:** To create vector representations of movie descriptions and user queries.
+-   **LangChain:** For orchestrating LLM interactions, managing prompts, and creating conversational interfaces.
 -   **Vector Search:** To find movies with similar semantic meanings.
+-   **Chroma:** For efficient vector storage and retrieval.
 -   **Gradio:** To create an interactive web interface.

 ## 💻 Output Website Screenshot